-67. NOMINATIONS TO ASSOCIATION EVENTS
+68. NOMINATIONS TO ASSOCIATION EVENTS

-- 67.1.
-The Championships and Special Events Officer is responsible for co-ordinating nominations to Association Events including State Relays, State Multi's, Zones and States. - 67.2.
-Event details, including nomination information will be advertised on the Centre noticeboard and on the Centre Website. - 67.3.
+- 68.1.
+The Championships and Officials Manager is responsible for co-ordinating nominations to Association Events including State Relays, State Combined event, Zones and States. - 68.2.
+Event details, including nomination information will be advertised on the Centre noticeboard and on the Centre Website. - 68.3.
+Registration for events will be via Results HQ, which may include payment for the nominated event. - 68.4.
 A condition of nomination to Association events is that a parent must be available for a roster.
-Failure to conduct a nominated roster may impact the athlete's eligibility to register the following season. - 67.4.
-The Centre will promulgate Centre Closing dates for nominations.
-These dates will be earlier than the Association closing dates to ensure our volunteers have sufficient time to complete administration required and to verify the accuracy of these entries prior to timely submission. - 67.5.
-Late nominations will NOT be accepted.
-It is your responsibility to ensure your nomination is received prior to the promulgated Centre closing date.
+Failure to conduct a nominated roster may impact the athlete's eligibility to register the following season.

-68. CLASH OF EVENTS AT ASSOCIATION COMPETITIONS
+69. CLASH OF EVENTS AT ASSOCIATION COMPETITIONS

-- 68.1.
-Where there is a clash of track and field events at State and Association events, the Centre Clash Officer / Competition Clash Officer must be notified in the first instance. - 68.2.
+- 69.1.
+Where there is a clash of track and field events at State and Association events, the Centre Team Manager must be notified in the first instance. - 69.2.
 In the event of a clash, the athlete will be escorted by an official to their event.
 Every effort will be made to ensure the athlete is able to compete fully.

-69. PROTESTS AT ASSOCIATION COMPETITIONS
+70. PROTESTS AT ASSOCIATION COMPETITIONS

-- 69.1.
-The Centre will nominate two protest officers at each Association event.
-Any queries, concerns or issues by Centre members must, in the first instance, be passed to the Centre Protest Officer/s. - 69.2.
+- 70.1.
+The Centre will nominate a Team Manager at each Association event.
+Any queries, concerns or issues by Centre members must, in the first instance, be passed to the Centre Team Manager.
+If a protest is to be submitted the Team manager, or their representative, will do so in accordance the LAWA rules. - 70.2.
 No Centre member is to directly approach the officials on site.

-70. RULINGS
+71. RULINGS

-70.1.
-As much as practical consultative executive committee decisions are to be made, however there are times that this may not be possible or practical.
+71.1.
+As much as practical ,consultative Executive committee decisions are to be made, however there are times that this may not be possible or practical.
 In this case a decision from the Centre Chairperson is to be sought.